squeek502/resinator/README.md

 - The `.res` output of `resinator` should match the `.res` output of the Windows `rc` tool in as many cases as possible (if not exactly, then functionally).
 However, `resinator` may not support all valid `.rc` files (i.e. `#pragma code_page` support might be limited to particular code pages).
 - `resinator` should fail to compile `.rc` files that the Windows `rc` tool fails to compile.

+## Status

+- Lexer
+  + Only supports a small subset of `.rc` files currently
+- Parsing
+  + Converts the token list into an AST.
+Only supports a small subset of `.rc` files currently
+- Compiling
+  + Converts the AST into the binary `.res` file.
+Only supports a (very) small subset of `.rc` files currently
+  + Will eventually need a parser for at least the `.ico` format (and possibly others).
+This isn't started yet